 Here’s what I mean by that.

-If you’re newfound sober boredom is making you feel sorry for yourself, that’s the first thing you need to tackle or nothing on this list is going to help you.
+If your newfound sober boredom is making you feel sorry for yourself, that’s the first thing you need to tackle or nothing on this list is going to help you.

 Do you ACTUALLY not want to be bored?
 Do you REALLY want to be happy and sober?